achsanalfitra/nz/docs/style/brand-documentation.md

 | Tertiary | Equal padding with 10 px with 1 px border | Montserrat regular, Gold 700 | Fill: none, Gold 700, inactive: fill: Ink 300, Gold 500.
 Other colours might apply with similar logic. |

 Note: the table above is only for the light mode.

+### Tags

+Tags are for marking components with their respective types.
+For example, in a project card, the tag provides visual que on the project status.
+The specification is as follows:

+* Padding: equal 10 px
+* Background: Ink 900 for light mode
+* Font: label, font size 12 px, colour accent 300 for light mode

+The tags are built similar to button, where it can be clickable and can have no text (if icons are preferred).